Building mental toughness is hard.

 In his book Navy Seals Training Guide: Mental Toughness, author Lars Draeger outlines four things you can do to become more mentally fit.

-1. Goal setting: “Giving structure to the chaos” by developing a plan.
-When ever I set goals for myself I like to work backwards.
+“Giving structure to the chaos” by developing a plan.
+Whenever I set goals for myself I like to work backward.
 What I mean by this is that I’ll decide on my long-term goal and then breakdown that goal into smaller more manageable parts.
-Lets say loosing some body fat is a goal that you have.
+Let’s say losing some body fat is a goal that you have.

 - Long-term goal: 1-2 years (maybe longer depending on the goal) to lose 50 pounds

 - Mid-term goal: Lose 25 pounds in 6 months